Skip to main content

 Formula Cheat Sheet

 Use the following formulas to help you create the corresponding report type.
-This list will be updated periodically to help you maximize this powerful feature.

 Measure Name